questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 When you add variable-length data, suddenly you cannot ensure that everything will line up along page boundaries and you will have the very real possibility -- actually a certainty -- that you may have to jump from one page to another just to get all the data contined in a frame.

 This, it turns out, is hugely inefficient.
-If(data is in frame) then (process that data) else (figure out where the rest of the data is, get that, then process it all).
+If (data is in frame) then (process that data) else (figure out where the rest of the data is, get that, then process it all).
 This kind of if-then-else sprinkled throughout the code is a) hard to debug and b) leads to lots of branching, which slows down execution.
+In order to prevent variable length data from straddling frames we would need to have different frame lengths per column.
+Furthermore, calculating aligned frame lengths for variable length data is non trivial and requires scanning the entire data set which would reversing any performance gains from parallelization.```

 ## One page to rule them all